Southpaw-TACTIC/Docs/mkdocs/sys-amin/docs/configure-ssl.md

         <protocol>https</protocol>
     </security>

-The setting can be set to either “http�? or “https�?.
+The setting can be set to either "http" or "https".

-**Apache**
+### Apache

 The apache project uses mod\_ssl as a modular way of inserting SSL capabilities into the HTTP service.

 The example OS is Fedora 11.
-“Yum�? is used to add SSL to apache.
+"Yum" is used to add SSL to apache.

     [root@lindsay conf.d]# yum install mod_ssl
     Loaded plugins: refresh-packagekit